hdtodd/WP_433/README.md

 # WP_433 v1.0
 ## An rtl_433-compatible, Arduino Uno-based remote weather probe

 WP_433 is an Arduino microcontroller program for transmitting weather sensor data to an rtl_433 server via 433MHz (ISM band) radio transmission.
-It is a redevelopment into the rtl_433 ISM-band wireless remote sensor system of the earlier [WeatherStation](https://github.com/hdtodd/WeatherStation) code.
+It is a redevelopment into the rtl_433 ISM-band wireless remote sensor environment of the earlier [WeatherStation](https://github.com/hdtodd/WeatherStation) code.
 That system relied upon a USB-serial connection to a host computer whereas WP_433 transmits over the ISM band and so does not require an ongoing connection to a host computer.

 WP_433 uses the [omnisensor](https://github.com/hdtodd/omnisensor_433) protocol to encapulate data from multiple types of sensors into a single message.
 That protocol allows for multiple formats for messages, so the WP_433 system can be easily adapted to other types of sensors.